 The two current Africa-EU harmonisation of higher education initiatives are focusing on enhancing the compatibility of the African higher education systems so as to facilitate mobility across the region/continent and also with Europe.
-The Tuning Africa initiative has drafted an African Credit Transfer System (compatible with the European system) which is to be adopted by Heads of State in 2018.
-The HAQAA initiative has drafted African Standards and Guidelines for Quality Assurance in higher education, which are currently in consultation and will also be adopted at African Union level.
-These two initiatives involve the main higher education regional bodies in West Africa, namely the Conseil Africain et Malgache pour l'Enseignement Supérieur (CAMES), ECOWAS and the recently established Association of West African Universities.
+The Tuning Africa initiative has drafted an African Credit Transfer System (compatible with the European system) and the Harmonisation of Quality Assurance and Accreditation (HAQAA) initiative has drafted African Standards and Guidelines for Quality Assurance in higher education, which have been approved by stakeholders and will also be adopted at African Union level.
+These two initiatives involve the main higher education regional bodies in West and East Africa, namely the Conseil Africain et Malgache pour l'Enseignement Supérieur (CAMES), ECOWAS and the recently established Association of West African Universities, the Inter-University Council for East Africa (IUCEA) and also the Arab Association of Universities (covering Somalia and Sudan).